 Me?
 I just enjoyed the flavors as is and spooned a lot of the salsa based sauce over mine.
-It really made the whole meatloaf.
-Now, that sauce IS tangy, hot and spicy deliciousness, and part of that was the salsa I used but the rest came from the chipotle peppers.
+It’s the saucy topping that really makes the whole meatloaf, and that sauce IS tangy, hot and spicy deliciousness.
+Part of that heat is the salsa I used (and you can use mild, medium or hot) but the rest of the heat comes from the chipotle peppers.
 You might want to hold back on that for the kiddos.

 Shop for sales priced ground beef for a recipe like this.
 I buy the larger family packs and break them down and freeze in portions.
-Avocados are usually pretty to pick up on special – just buy an assortment of soft to hard and you’ll have them around just getting ready to use.
+Ground beef goes on sale so often, there’s really no need to pay full price.
+I look for a rock bottom price about once a quarter.

 - 2 tablespoons olive oil